 In January 2004, the Company's Board of Directors canceled outstanding employee options under the 1993 Stock Option Plan and replaced them with new options to purchase 1,230 shares of common stock under the 2003 Plan at an exercise price of \$30.21 per share.
 These replacement options were fully vested on the grant date and are exercisable for ten years, or 18 months after an initial public offering, if earlier.
 All replacement options are being accounted for as variable from the date of issuance to the date the options are exercised, forfeited or expire.
-During the nine months ended September 30, 2013 and years ended December 31, 2012 and 2011, as a result of decreases in the fair market value of its common stock, the Company did not record any compensation expense related to these options.
+During the years ended December 31, 2013 and 2012, as a result of decreases in the fair market value of its common stock, the Company did not record any compensation expense related to these options.